Skip to main content

 4. We will make our best effort to contact you before regular clearing begins.
 Our representative will discuss all the details of the upcoming trimming, including any planned outages needed for our crews to work safely.

 5. Our team of professionals strive to protect tree health and appearance.
-They follow the standards set by the International Society of Arboriculture, the American National Standards Institute and the National Arborist Association.
+They follow the standards set by the International Society of Arboriculture, the American National Standards Institute, and the National Arborist Association.

 Tree Trimming Crews look for foliage growing under lines, overhanging branches, leaning or other types of trees that could pull down a power line if they fall, and trees that could grow into lines.
 It’s a job that’s never done — by the time crews finish trimming along our almost 1700 miles of distribution lines, vegetation has started to grow back at the starting point.
 In working to keep a safe, reliable and affordable supply of power flowing to your home or business, we need your help.
 As a rule of thumb, 25 feet of ground to sky clearance should be available on each side of our electric poles to give power lines plenty of space.
 Choose tree varieties with care and plant with power lines in mind.
 Thanks for your help as we work together to keep electricity reliable.